ADLINK-COM/sema-doc/docs/source/SmartFan.md

 * Operation of SOFT FAN Mode:

-  Please use BMC capability command to check Bit 34 & Bit 39 to see whic design of SOFT FAN are using on your platform.
+  Please use BMC capability command to check Bit 34 & Bit 39 to see which design of SOFT FAN are using on your platform.

   | Bit 34 | Bit 39 | FAN Mode               | Type                                                         |
   | ------ | ------ | ---------------------- | ------------------------------------------------------------ |